 Previously, on Josie Fraser

-- Supporting university and further education projects on physical and digital learning spaces for JISC’s national Institutional Innovation programme (2009-2010)
+- Supporting university and further education projects on physical and digital learning spaces for JISC’s Institutional Innovation programme (2009-2010)

 - Working as Lead Community Architect on JISC’s ground breaking Emerge project -a national university and further education learning technology research and development project focusing on digital professional identities, networks and communities (2007-2009)